 - White cabbage

 Celery is the best choice among these low-carb veggies, with only 1.4 grams of net carbohydrates (*).

 In addition, nuts are prime sources of carbohydrates in keto.
 They contain fiber, manageable net carbs, and countless healthy fats.

 Among the best nuts and seeds for keto are:

 - Brazil nuts

 These all provide under seven grams of net carbs per 100 grams and an exciting spectrum of monounsaturated, polyunsaturated, and saturated fats.

-Carbohydrates to Avoid on Keto
+Carbohydrates to Avoid